|RipIt - a command line audio CD ripper|

 |News||About||Installation||Using RipIT||Reporting Bugs||Get Involved|

 With some delay finally a revised version is ready to be tested.
-As the amount of new options might not yet be reached, this version still remains in alpha state although I would say beta stage is reached.
+As the amount of new options increased one more time, this version still remains in alpha state as I couldn't test all sorts of combinations.
 Feedback is always welcome, even if no bugs are found.

 Refer to the HISTORY for all new options and bugfixes, headlines are: